Lusito/npm-tools/packages/mono/README.md

 # @lusito/mono

 Some cli tools for my monorepos.
-Not meant for general use, just for my personal projects.
+Not meant for public use, just for my personal projects.

 ## License